kmkluaymaii/kmkluaymaii/README.md

   <b>Computer Engineering | Machine Learning</b>
 </p>

 🌟 Hi there!
-I’m **Rawisara Chairat**, a Computer Engineering student at **Boston University** with a concentration in **Machine Learning**.
+I’m Rawisara Chairat (KM), a Computer Engineering student at Boston University with a concentration in Machine Learning.
 I have a strong academic background and hands-on experience in hardware-software integration, AI sustainability, and interactive digital design.

 ---